StormGear/genz-doctor/README.md

-# GenZ Doctor 💊
+# GenZ Doctor 💊⛓️

 A modern health platform that combines AI analysis with medical expertise, designed with a clean, user-friendly interface for the next generation of healthcare users.
+Alternatively login with socials and start a healthy-life onchain with our CivicWeb3 integrations, giving you your own wallet onchain💊⛓️

 ## Features